NTD-Modelling-Consortium/endgame-postprocessing/endgame_postprocessing/model_wrappers/oncho/README.md

     )
 ```

-Here the `input_dir` is the directory of the forward projections.
+Here the `input_dir` is the directory of the forward projections *and* the
+Population file - see main [README](../../../README.md#iu-meta-data-file) for the format:
 This is expected to be in the following format:

+ - PopulationMetadatafile.csv
  - scenario_1/
    - AAA/
      - AAA00001/